If you love hummus but want a bit of change from a classic hummus recipe, try this easy roasted pink beetroot hummus!

-This healthy and colorful Vegan Pink Beetroot Hummus is perfect for entertaining.
-Treat your guests to a stunning pink spread that will wow them with its fresh, delicious flavor!
+This healthy and colorful pink beetroot hummus is perfect for entertaining.
+Treat yourself and your guests to this stunning pink hummus made with roasted beetroot with an earthy flavor.

 I love having hummus around for a quick snack.
-I always have some in the fridge because it's such a great filling lunch option, especially when paired with veggies and a wrap or pita.
-This Vegan Pink Beetroot Hummus recipe is one of my favorites.
-There are many great store-bought options out there; however, nothing beets, I mean, beats, homemade hummus!
+I always have some in the fridge because it's a great filling lunch option, especially when paired with veggies and a wrap or pita.

 What is hummus?

-Hummus is a creamy and delicious dip or spread that originated in the Middle East and the Mediterranean.
-It is made of cooked chickpeas, tahini (a paste made from hulled sesame seeds), olive oil, garlic, lemon juice, and salt.
+Hummus is a creamy, delicious dip or spread that originated in the Middle East and the Mediterranean.
+It is made of cooked chickpeas, tahini (a paste from hulled sesame seeds), olive oil, garlic, lemon juice, and salt.

 Beets are a great source of antioxidants, phytonutrients, beta-carotene, fiber, folate, iron, manganese, potassium, and vitamin C. Beetroots and their juice have been linked with numerous health benefits such as liver cleansing, improved blood flow, increased exercise performance, and lower blood pressure.

-Beets are commonly found throughout Europe, and they are seen extensively in Eastern European, Russian, and Scandinavian cuisine.
+Beets are commonly found throughout Europe and are seen extensively in Eastern European, Russian, and Scandinavian cuisine.

 Chickpeas are a great source of plant-based protein and fiber.
-They also contain manganese, minerals, zinc, vitamins including B vitamins, and amino acids.
+They also contain manganese, minerals, zinc, and vitamins, including B vitamins and amino acids.

 Hummus is a source of protein and fiber, polyunsaturated fatty acids, vitamins, and minerals, especially calcium, folate, magnesium, and potassium.

-- Cooked chickpeas are also known as garbanzo beans; you can use canned, but I've found that freshly cooked chickpeas have superior taste and texture.
+- Cooked chickpeas are also known as garbanzo beans; you can use a can of chickpeas, but I've found that freshly cooked chickpeas have great taste and texture.

-- Tahini because it's essential for hummus!
-I start with ¼ cup, you can add more if you like after tasting it.
-It's easy to add more if you need it but you can't take it away if you've added too much.
+- Tahini - this sesame seed paste is essential for hummus!
+I start with ¼ cup; you can add more after tasting it.
+It's easy to add more if needed, but you can't take it away if you've added too much.
 I like this one from Kevala.

 - Fresh lemon juice for brightness